Bad Hair (2020 film)

-Bad Hair is a 2020 American satirical comedy horror film written, directed, and produced by Justin Simien.
+Bad Hair is a 2020 American satirical black horror comedy film written, directed, and produced by Justin Simien.
 The film stars Elle Lorraine, Jay Pharoah, Lena Waithe, Kelly Rowland, Laverne Cox, Chanté Adams, James Van Der Beek, Usher Raymond IV, Blair Underwood, and Vanessa Williams.

-Bad Hair had its world premiere at the Sundance Film Festival on January 23, 2020.
+Bad Hair had its world premiere at the 2020 Sundance Film Festival on January 23, 2020.
 It was released in a limited release on October 16, 2020, by Neon, followed by digital streaming on Hulu on October 23, 2020.
 The film received moderately positive reviews from critics.

 Plot

 In the late 1970s, a young Anna attempts to relax her hair with the help of her older cousin Linda.
-Her hair has a bad reaction to the cream and leaves a permanent scar at the back of her head.
+Her hair has a bad reaction to the cream and leaves a permanent scar on the back of her head.

 Many years later, in 1989, an adult Anna is an assistant at Culture, a television station featuring African-American music artists.
 Aspiring to move up in the industry, she is devastated when her mentor, Edna, the current head of programming, is ousted by the station's owner, Grant Madison, and replaced with former supermodel Zora.
-Anna suggests her idea to expand the station's reach by diversifying the Culture VJs' style and showcase a live music video countdown show.
-Impressed, Zora takes her on as her assistant, but demands that Anna change from her natural Afro-textured hair to a weave to fit the station's new image.
+Anna suggests her idea to expand the station's reach by diversifying the Culture VJs' style and showcasing a live music video countdown show.
+Impressed, Zora takes her on as her assistant but demands that Anna changes from her natural Afro-textured hair to a weave to fit the station's new image.
 Zora gives her the address of her upscale hair salon, Virgie's.
 The process is painful, but Virgie gives Anna a pink bottle of hair product and tells her never to let the weave get wet.

 Anna's new hair helps her succeed, getting her noticed by an old work flame, Julius.
-She expresses the desire to become host of the countdown.
+She expresses the desire to become the host of the countdown.
 Despite the VJs' reluctance to change to a more commercial appearance, Anna convinces them to sport the new weaves.
 However, she begins to notice strange phenomena, such as the hair moving on its own, intense hunger pangs, and dreams of hair being cut on a plantation.
-When her drunk landlord, Mr. Tannen, attempts to rape her, Anna stabs him in self defense.
-The hair surges into the wound and drains Tannen of his blood, killing him.
-She is horrified.
+When her drunk landlord, Mr. Tannen, attempts to rape her, Anna's hair becomes active, and stabs him.
+It then surges into the wound and drains Tannen of his blood, killing him.
+Anna is horrified.
 At a party, Zora asks cryptic questions about whether Anna is still using the hair product, leading her to suspect that Zora is similarly afflicted.
 She is confronted by Edna, who is disappointed by Anna selling out Culture's image and criticizes her weave as indicative of her lack of integrity.
 Anna is crushed when she learns that Zora has made herself host instead, and has been having an affair with Julius.
 When Anna later has sex with Julius, the hair possesses her, and she angrily stabs him.
 The hair feeds on his blood.